There’s one thing that can change your life starting today. We call them “rituals!”

 Take a moment today, and decide which ritual will make the biggest difference in your life or business right now.

-Then commit yourself to implementing it for at least 30 days.
+Then commit yourself to implement it for at least 30 days.

 And remember, I’m here if you need any help.